An advanced practice role that promotes health while also detecting and treating acute, episodic, and chronic mental illness across the lifespan

 The psychiatric-mental health nursing track emphasizes the preparation of advanced practice nurses to promote and maintain health and to prevent, detect and treat acute and chronic mental illness.
 Addressing the needs of underserved, rural populations is highlighted throughout the program.

 The PMHNP track offers baccalaureate-educated nurses with at least one year of full-time RN experience (relevant mental health experience is helpful) the opportunity to advance their practice.
-The PMHNP is offered at the MSN, certificate, and DNP levels.
+The PMHNP is offered at the MSN, post-master's certificate, and for students enrolled in the BSN to DNP pathway program.

 Apply